GlobeSoul/Agent0/ROADMAP.md

 The ability to dynamically create new agents is the cornerstone of a truly adaptive system.
 Instead of hard-coding a fixed team, the supervisor can commission new specialists as needed.
 We achieve this through the "Agent Factory" pattern: a dedicated tool that encapsulates the logic for programmatic agent creation.
 This approach is superior to granting the supervisor direct, "god-like" access to modify its own runtime, as it maintains a clean separation of concerns and treats agent creation as a standard, observable action.6

+### **3.0 MCP Tool Approach (Recommended Implementation)**

+The most elegant approach is to implement the Agent Factory as an MCP tool itself.
+This provides several advantages:

+1. **Standardized Interface**: The `create_agent` tool follows MCP standards for input/output schemas
+2. **Dynamic Discovery**: New agents are immediately available as MCP tools
+3. **Interoperability**: Any MCP-compliant system can use the created agents
+4. **Scalability**: Multiple supervisors can share the same agent creation system

+**Implementation Strategy:**

+- Create a `create_agent` MCP tool that takes agent specifications
+- Use dynamic code generation to create agent implementations
+- Auto-register created agents as new MCP tools
+- Enable immediate invocation through the MCP protocol

+This approach transforms the Agent Factory from a hardcoded component into a discoverable, reusable MCP tool that any supervisor can leverage.

 ### **3.1 The "Agent Factory" as a Supervisor's Tool**

 The supervisor's interaction with the agent creation process is mediated through a simple tool call.
 When the supervisor's LLM determines that none of the existing agents in its team are suitable for a given task, it will formulate a call to the create\_agent tool.